 Rule #2: Dress for the Conditions

 The clothes you will want to wear depend on the type of vessel you are in, the exercise you plan to do, and your likelihood of getting wet.

 As a general guide, San Francisco Bay is rarely warm.
 Dress in layers, and be prepared to get wet.
 If you’re rowing a whitehall you are likely to stay mostly dry, but may get splashed.
 If you are rowing shells, kayaking, paddling it’s much more likely you will get wet.

 In the summer months, the water is warmer – often in the low 60s, and getting splashed or falling in is less of an issue.
 But it’s still an issue, and with wind and spray you can quickly get cold.
 Wetsuits are still a good idea for kayaking and piloting.
-You’ll want to dress in layers with synthetic clothing.
+Dress in layers with synthetic clothing, no cotton.
 Consider wool layers close to the skin.